The page has been translated by Gen AI.

 → State management using CacheStore

-Database layerDataReduced latency when requesting database queries using a database buffer and key/value store
+Database layerDataReduce latency when requesting database queries using database buffers and key/value stores

-Performance efficiency of the web layer primarily relates to the delivery of static content such as images, videos, and HTML pages.
+The performance efficiency of the web layer is primarily related to the delivery of static content such as images, videos, and HTML pages.

-By applying caching in the Application layer to store the results of complex repetitive requests, you can reduce business logic calculations and database access.
+By applying caching in the Application layer, you can store the results of complex repetitive requests, reducing business logic calculations and database accesses.

-Furthermore, by implementing a state management database to separate state storage from the Application server, you can improve service performance while avoiding session loss or concentration during horizontal scaling.
+Additionally, by implementing a state-management database and separating state storage from the application server, you can improve service performance while avoiding session loss or concentration during horizontal scaling of the servers.

-Generally, the speed and throughput of the entire service depend on database performance.
+In general, the overall service speed and throughput are determined by the database performance.

-Applying caching to the database significantly increases database throughput and reduces data retrieval latency.
+Applying caching to the database can significantly increase database throughput and reduce data retrieval latency.